MTechMobileDevelopment/MTech-Mobile-Development/Unit 1 /1.7 Documentation/LessonOutline.md

-#  1. Pages 34-39 #
+#  1.7 Documentation  Pages 69-77 #

 After the lesson be sure to be able to:
+- Open the documentation viewer for overviews, symbol descriptions, and discussion
+- Use resources on the Apple Developer website to find sample code and framework guides

 ## Assignment ##

-Open and complete the exercises in Lab—Operators.playground.
-Found in your student resource folder and also referenced on page 39.

-Make sure to upload it to GitHub AND mark it as complete on Canvas.
+Complete the Lab on page 77.
+Upload your Pages document to Canvas.

 ## Extra Practice ##